Senior Thesis (CBE 454)

 This work leads to poster sessions, conference presentations and authorships on major papers.
 If you are interested in research or graduate school, these opportunities offer invaluable insight and experience.

-If you are interested, speak with your professors, the undergraduate departmental representative and the undergraduate administrator about currently available opportunities.
+If you are interested, speak with your professors, the Director of Undergraduate Studies or the Undergraduate Administrator about currently available opportunities.